 Coffee bloggers are hard at work contributing to the coffee process in the production of valuable content for the coffee community.
-Whether you’re a barista working at a high-end cafe, a traveler with a desire to taste different coffee around the world, or new to home brewing, there is a probably a blog for you to follow below.
+Whether you’re a barista working at a high-end cafe, a traveler with a desire to taste different coffee around the world, or new to home brewing, there is probably a blog for you to follow below.

-After working in coffee shops throughout the United Kingdom and the United Arab Emirates, Mark now finds himself testing and experimenting with coffee in his own home.
+After working in coffee shops throughout the United Kingdom and the United Arab Emirates, Mark at Bean Ground now finds himself testing and experimenting with coffee in his own home.
 Learn how to brew coffee in the comfort of your own home by following along with a plethora of brew guides.
 Learn about the best equipment for you with the easy-to-follow product reviews available.

 Garrett Ode is a home-brewing fanatic providing brewing guides for like-minded followers.
 Coffee Brew Guides articles cover product reviews, information guides on sustainability, and how-to guides.
 The website is packed with information on coffee work and is designed in a way that you could sit there for hours and not even realize the wealth of knowledge you’re absorbing.